ory/sdk/clients/kratos/python/docs/AdminApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **get_self_service_browser_registration_request**
+# **get_self_service_browser_recovery_request**
-> RegistrationRequest get_self_service_browser_registration_request(request)
+> RecoveryRequest get_self_service_browser_recovery_request(request)

-Get the request context of browser-based registration user flows
+Get the request context of browser-based recovery flows

-This endpoint returns a registration request's context with, for example, error details and other information.
-When accessing this endpoint through ORY Kratos' Public API, ensure that cookies are set as they are required for CSRF to work.
-To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
-More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).
+When accessing this endpoint through ORY Kratos' Public API, ensure that cookies are set as they are required for checking the auth session.
+To prevent scanning attacks, the public endpoint does not return 404 status codes but instead 403 or 500.
+More information can be found at [ORY Kratos Account Recovery Documentation](../self-service/flows/password-reset-account-recovery).

 ### Example